fingent-corp/simplify-prestashop-mastercard-module/README.md

 Version v2.4.1
 - User will be notified, if there is a new plugin version available on Git Hub.

+Version v2.4.2
+- Customer details are populated in transaction details in Simplify Gateway.

 ## Installation
 1. Make a backup of your site before applying new mods etc.
 2. Download the .zip file of the latest release of the extension from https://github.com/simplifycom/simplify-prestashop-module/releases/latest